Transitioning To Adult Dog Food

 Puppy-to-Adult Transition

 The transition from puppy food to adult dog food is a significant milestone in your dog's life.
 While it's generally recommended to make the switch between 1 and 2 years old, the exact timing may vary based on your dog's breed, size, and individual needs.
 During this transition, it's important to monitor your dog's growth and development.
-Regular veterinary check-ups can help assess your dog's progress and ensure that they are meeting their .
+Regular check-ups can help assess your dog's progress and ensure that they are meeting their milestones.
 If you have any concerns or questions about the transition process, don't hesitate to reach out to your veterinarian for guidance.

 Senior Dogs